is a screenwriter and filmmaker who to

-date has written ten feature length screenplays and made three short
+date has written eleven feature length screenplays, mostly comedies.

 His recent short "Oliver's Bowl" had its world premiere at tiff